Avineshrv/customer-rewards-program/README.md

 This application:

-- Fetches transactions via a simulated API
+- Fetches transactions from the Dummy Transaction JSON
+- Display Customer Dashboard with list of Customers
 - Displays customer reward points per month
 - Allows filtering transactions by customer & month
 - Implements pagination for better UX
 - Uses styled-components for UI styling
-- Includes unit tests for calculations, API, and UI components
+- Includes unit tests for calculations

 ---